firmai/ImputeGAP/docs/generation/source/tutorials.rst

-All downstream models developed in ImputeGAP are available in the ``ts.forecasting_models`` module, which can be listed as follows:
+All downstream models developed in ImputeGAP are available in the ``ts.forecasting_models`` module.
+They can be listed as follows:

 .. code-block:: python